 After Nicole Silk joined River Network as President in 2014, we began to even more intentionally center equity, diversity, and inclusion, including among our staff.
 We spent significant time over these years learning about and reflecting on how issues of inclusion and equity play out within our own organization and internal culture.
 We engaged with outside professionals including the Avarna Group and Peter Forbes, and we shared our commitments publicly through River Voices and at River Rally.

-By 2017, River Network’s Board EDI Committee, once again a full fledged committee, had developed a draft case statement, “Why Equity, Diversity, and Inclusion are the foundation of River Network’s Mission.”
+By 2017, River Network’s Board of Directors moved forward with this statement that explains “Why Equity, Diversity, and Inclusion are the foundation of River Network’s Mission.”
 It was intentionally worded to encourage dialogue and we knew from the outset that it could be refined as our learning continued.
 Board and staff also ensured its language was open and inclusive about our intent and desire to grow in understanding with our community over time.